 As Jews around the country are purchasing guns and arming themselves, it is clear that there is a need not just for training but for guidance.
-While groups of Jews around the country are hiring companies to do risk assessments and active shooter training, there is one thing that I am not seeing and that is guidance to those who are beginning to carry a firearm.
+While groups of Jews around the country are hiring companies to do risk assessments and active shooter training, there is one thing that I am not seeing, and that is guidance to those who are beginning to carry a firearm.
 Let me explain.

 I also use another type of holster for IWB or inside the waistband.
 A company called Raven Concealment makes a minimalist holster called the Vanguard 2.
 As you can see in the photo, it clips on over the trigger and trigger guard and allows for a fantastic way to conceal.
 Furthermore, if you daven in a shul that wants you to be more discreet with firearms, this holster is also tuckable.
-Meaning, you can tuck your shirt into your pants and in between the clip, so the only visible part of your carry is the small clip.
+This means you can tuck your shirt into your pants and between the clip, so the only visible part of your carry is the small clip.

 Again, training is essential, but so is the gear you use.
 A proper belt allows for proper placement without a firearm moving around on your waist.
 An adequate holster allows for a secured firearm on your person, making you a safer gun owner.

 Now, of course, this works for me.
 I wrote this article because many people have asked me what I use for EDC (Everyday Carry).

 If you have any questions, please don't hesitate to reach out!